 The Elegant Lady

-Have your subject sit kind of sideways near the front edge of the seat, both feet on the floor, legs staggered.
-It’s almost as if she’s sitting in profile to the chair but angled slightly towards camera.
+Have your subject sit sideways near the front edge of the seat, both feet on the floor, legs staggered.
+It’s as if she’s sitting in profile to camera, but not quite.

-Have her look over her shoulder back towards camera where the hand furthest from camera is sliding down the bra strap closest to camera.
-Her other hand can rest on her thigh.
+Have her look over her shoulder back towards camera where the hand closest to camera is sliding down her bra strap.
+Her other hand can rest on her knee.
 She can either look straight into camera or down the length of her body.

 Shoot it both ways and see which one you like better.